 Day 7 – Albany to Esperance

 Today is a big driving day as you make your way from Albany to Esperance.
 The direct trip takes around 5 hours but we recommend stopping at one of the following two places along the way.

 You could choose to include both stops but in that case you’d have to make sure to leave early!
 Don’t feel too rushed to arrive in Esperance as you have two full days to explore the area and see the main highlights.

 Little Beach, Two People’s Bay

 It’s likely that you’ve seen a photo of this place before, thanks to its rise to fame on Instagram.
-A 40 minute drive from Albany will bring you to the calm turquoise water and clean white sand of Little Beach.
+A 40 minute drive east from Albany will bring you to the calm turquoise water and clean white sand of Little Beach.

 It’s no surprise that Little Beach is considered one of the most beautiful beaches in Western Australia.

 Follow a path over a small hill to reach the neighbouring Waterfall Beach, which is just as scenic and perhaps a little more quiet.

 Castle Rock, Porongurup National Park